tomtom828/mongodb-web-scraper/README.md

-# :newspaper: Paper Scraper (aka Onion Peeler) /play trololo
+# :newspaper: Paper Scraper (aka Onion Peeler) :trollface:
 A `Node.js` &amp; `MongoDB` webapp that web-scrapes news data from [The Onion](http://www.theonion.com/) and allows users to comment about what they have read.
 Users can also delete unwanted comments.

 Please check out the deployed version in Heroku [here](http://paper-scraper.herokuapp.com/)!